Currency intervention: Russian ruble

 In March and April 2015, with the stabilization of oil prices, the ruble has made a surge, which Russian authorities have deemed a "miracle".
 Over three months, the ruble gained 20 percent against the US dollar, and 35 percent against the euro.
 The ruble was the best performing currency of 2015 in the forex market.
 Despite being far from its pre-recession levels (in January 2014, US$1 equaled roughly 33 Russian rubles), it is currently trading at roughly 52 rubles to US$1 (an increase in value from 80 rubles to US$1 in December 2014).

 Current Russian foreign reserves sit at $360 billion.
 In response to the ruble's surge, the Russian central bank lowered its key interest rate further to 14 percent in March 2015.
-The ruble's recent gains have been largely accredited to oil price stabilization and the calming of conflict in Ukraine.
+The ruble's recent gains have been largely accredited to oil price stabilization and the lowered intensity of the war in Donbas.